sachinsancheti1/svelte-bi/README.md

 ### fill (optional)

 Changes the color of the icon.
-This is valid if the icon is loaded as `svg`.
-Otherwise, it has no effect.

 > type: string, default: currentColor